eugeneilyin/mdi-norm/README.md

 For example original `kitchen` icon from **filled** theme becomes `FilledKitchen`.
 Another example is `fitness_center` icon from **two-tone** theme is exported as `TwoToneFitnessCenter` and so on.

-If you omit prefix and use direct icon name (like `FitnessCenter` in the example above) then used theme can be specified by `theme` prop.
+If you omit prefix and use direct icon name (like `FitnessCenter` in the example above) then used theme can be specified by the `theme` prop.
 See [themed icons](#themed-icons) for details.

 ### With Babel macros